cwideman04/MSFT_Challenge/README.md

 ## Goal:

-My goal is to create a REST API to take in a user’s location in San Francisco and give back 5 of the nearest Food Trucks.
+My goal is to create a API to take in a user’s location in San Francisco and give back 5 of the nearest Food Trucks.
 As a learning/refresher exercise I want to go with Azure and make it serverless and scalable to be able to handle other locations.
 We in Atlanta also enjoy Food Trucks.
 Time frame for completion is ~ 3 hours. (with learning curve, it is going to be closer to ~ 5 hours)

 ## Implementation: